Rush Propst

-Thomas Rush Propst (born December 1957) is the former head football coach at Pell City High School in Pell City, Alabama.
-He formerly served as athletic director and associate football coach at Coosa Christian School in Gadsden, Alabama.
-He is also the former head coach at Valdosta High School in Valdosta, Georgia, Colquitt County High School in Moultrie, Georgia, and Hoover High School in Hoover, Alabama.
+Thomas Rush Propst (born December 1957) is an American football coach who currently serves as the head coach of Coosa Christian School in Gadsden, Alabama.
+He is also the former head coach at Valdosta High School in Valdosta, Georgia, Colquitt County High School in Moultrie, Georgia, Pell City High School in Pell City, Alabama, and Hoover High School in Hoover, Alabama.
 Propst gained national notoriety through the MTV series Two-A-Days, which chronicled the 2005 and 2006 seasons of his Hoover teams.

 He has helped over 250 players receive college scholarships, including players such as Chad Jackson (Florida), John Parker Wilson (Alabama), Ryan Pugh (Auburn) and Cornelius Williams (Troy).
-At the conclusion of the 2023 season, his 32–year head coaching record stood at 296–117 (.717 win percentage).
+At the conclusion of the 2025 season, his 33–year head coaching record stood at 309-119 (.722 win percentage).

 Personal life

 Propst, who is of German descent, is a native of Ohatchee, Alabama where he graduated from Ohatchee High School in 1976.
 Propst played high school football for Coach Ragan Clark, whose son Bill was later the head coach at Prattville High School, a Hoover rival, for many years.
 Ohatchee was 27–5–1 in Propst's three years as a starter at wide receiver and defensive back, with Propst earning All-County recognition as a senior.
 In addition to football, he was a two-year starter on the basketball team and even though Ohatchee did not have a track program, he checked out of school one afternoon and won the District 100-yard dash his senior year.

 Propst attended college at Jacksonville State University (JSU) where he was a non-scholarship member of the JSU football team in 1976–1977.
 He graduated from Jacksonville State in 1981 with a degree in Physical Education.
 In 1990, he married Tammy Cox, his high school sweetheart, with whom he had three children.
 Propst divorced Tammy in 2008 and married his current wife, Stefnie, with whom he has four children.

 Ralph Clyde "Shorty" Propst, who was born in 1924 and played for the Alabama Crimson Tide, is his uncle.